- Application for the Upper Division

 - No more than two of the above prerequisite courses may be repeated to earn the minimum grade or better.
 Prerequisite courses may be repeated only one time.

 - Score on the ATI TEAS (Test of Essential Academic Skills) is due by the application deadline.
-Information regarding requirements for the ATI TEAS test is found below.
+Information regarding requirements for the ATI TEAS test is found above.

 - Matriculation into the upper division is contingent upon receipt of a satisfactory evaluation signed by the student’s physician of the applicant’s physical and emotional health to provide nursing care.
 Forms will be sent to the students who are admitted to the upper division.